Worldwide Guide to Women in Leadership

 1997-2000 Minister of Employment and Solidarity (Second in Cabinet until 2000 when she became third)

-1. Deputy Mayor of Lille 1995-2001 and Vice-President of the Urban Community of Lille since 1995.
+1. Deputy Mayor of Lille 1995-2001, Vice-President of the Urban Community of Lille 1995-2008 and President of the Community from 2008.
 During her second tenure as Minister she was in charge of Health, Social Affairs, Employment, Labour and Professional Training, Cities, Family and Children and Economic Solidarity and was assisted by several Delegate-Ministers and Secretaries of State.
-Since 2001 Mayor of Lille and Councillor of State (at disposition) since 2006.
-Daughter of the Jacque Delors, President of the European Communities-Commission 1985-93 and former minister.
+Since 2001 Mayor of Lille and Councillor of State (at disposition) since 2006, First Secretary of the Socialist Party 2008-12 and finished second in the second round of the presidential candidate primaries in 2011.
+In 2012 she was considered one of the main contenders for the post of Prime Minister but then the President chose a man, she said no to another post in the government.
+Daughter of the Jacque Delors, President of the European Commission 1985-93 and former minister.
 Mother of one child. (b.
 1950-)

 1992-93 Minister of Environment Ségolène Royal